19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 36\.—(1) The Agency may invest any moneys in the PPF Life Fund and the PPF General Fund in all or any of the following:

-(a) any security issued by the Government or the Authority;
+(a) any security issued by the Government or by the Authority;

 (b) Singapore dollar deposits placed with the Authority;